-- sensitivities, although this may be difficult practically in complex climate models.
-A thorough 1 assay of the range of parameter choices and formulae used in the aerosol schemes of various 2 models could also help reveal where assumed aerosol properties diverge.
-However, without 3 stronger observational constraints on aerosol radiative forcing, it is not clear that this alone 4 5 could help make models more realistic.
-In particular, it seems that being able to better constrain not only the column-integrated sulfate burden, but also the AOD per sulfate burden, and the 6 radiative forcing per AOD, would all also be needed.
-This represents a considerable 7 observational challenge, and until it is possible, the considerable current diversity may be 8 - We have only looked here at surface temperature, which is a particularly direct measure of the climate response.
-The response of other, less well-constrained, climate variables such as precipitation might be expected to show even greater variation.
-Our results show that there remains a very large uncertainty in current climate models in the translation of aerosol precursor emissions into a climate response, and imply that care must be taken not to over-interpret studies of aerosol-climate interaction if the robustness of results across diverse models cannot be - On a more optimistic note, we remark that in the two models which showed the more substantial change in SW radiative flux (CESM1 and HadGEM3-GA4), both also show a remarkably strong remote temperature response to a relatively localised northern-midlatitude heat source, with qualitatively similar temperature change patterns that extend across much of the hemisphere, indicating that there may be some agreement on the response to a given regional forcing, if not on the forcing itself.
+There are several possible avenues for future work to isolate the particular processes that led to this model diversity in more detail; for instance, studies imposing the aerosol field from one model into the others would remove the diversity introduced by translating emissions into aerosol concentrations, while imposing surface temperatures and meteorology from one model into the others could remove the diversity introduced by different background climatologies and climate sensitivities, although this may be difficult practically in complex climate models.
+A thorough assay of the range of parameter choices and formulae used in the aerosol schemes of various models could also help reveal where assumed aerosol properties diverge.
+However, without stronger observational constraints on aerosol radiative forcing, it is not clear that this alone could help make models more realistic.
+In particular, it seems that being able to better constrain not only the column-integrated sulfate burden but also the AOD per sulfate burden, and the radiative forcing per AOD, would all also be needed.
+This represents a considerable observational challenge, and until it is possible, the considerable current diversity may be irreducible.

+We have only looked here at surface temperature, which is a particularly direct measure of the climate response.
+The response of other, less well-constrained climate variables such as precipitation might be expected to show even greater variation.
+Our results show that there remains a very large uncertainty in current climate models in the translation of aerosol precursor emissions into a climate response, and imply that care must be taken not to overinterpret studies of aerosolclimate interaction if the robustness of results across diverse models cannot be demonstrated.

+On a more optimistic note, we remark that in the two models which showed the more substantial change in SW radiative flux (CESM1 and HadGEM3-GA4), both also show a remarkably strong remote temperature response to a relatively localised northern-midlatitude heat source, with qualitatively similar temperature change patterns that extend across much of the hemisphere, indicating that there may be some agreement on the response to a given regional forcing, if not on the forcing itself.

-Data availability
+6 Data availability

-Model output data from all simulations described here is available upon request from the corresponding author.
+Model output data from all simulations described here are available upon request from the corresponding author.